JnsVttr/Serial-GUI/readme.md

-Detects ESP32 devices in ```/dev/``` based on the namespace \*SLAB and connects to Serial ports.
-Send a serial command to each device to request and identification, e.g. "string".
+Detects ESP32 devices in ```/dev/``` based on the namespace ```*SLAB*``` .
+Connects to serial ports and sends a serial command to each device to request identification (response e.g. "string").
 Once identified, each devices is assigned to send/receive serial messages/ MIDI messages.